TL;DR Test APIs behind a firewall or on development machines using

 Assertible will automatically run a test once when you create a new API to help you get oriented with the results.

-You should see a similar output in ngrok (although you may not have any failures!).
+You should see a similar output in ngrok (although you may not have

 From this point, you are completely setup and free to configure Assertible to test various aspects of your API or web app.
 Have fun!